What to do when police refuse to register an FIR?

 An FIR is the primary document that initiates criminal proceedings to punish those who are guilty.
 In case of theft committed or any is made damage to property, an FIR is necessary to claim insurance or protect yourself from any liability.
 It can be lodged by an exploited person, a witness to the incident, or any other individual with knowledge of the occurrence.

-If you are reporting a cognisable wrongdoing and the police decline to register your FIR, you can make a compliant to a higher positioning officer, for example, the Superintendent of Police (SP), the Deputy Inspector General (DIG) or the Inspector General of Police (IGP).
-You can additionally whine to the closest judicial magistrate, who has power to order the police to register the FIR.
+If you are reporting a cognisable wrongdoing and the police decline to register your FIR, you can make a complaint to a higher ranking officer, for example, the Superintendent of Police (SP), the Deputy Inspector General (DIG) or the Inspector General of Police (IGP).
+You can additionally approach the nearest judicial magistrate, who has the power under Section 175(3) of the Bharatiya Nagarik Suraksha Sanhita (BNSS), 2023 (formerly Section 156(3) of the Code of Criminal Procedure) to order the police to register the FIR and investigate.
 Make sure that you get a receipt of your grievance being registered.

 You can send your concern to the Superintendent of Police (SP) by registered post.
 You can make a written complaint to the concerned State Human Rights Commission or the National Human Rights Commission stating that the police are not doing their duties of upholding the law.